openstax/tutor-server/app/subsystems/tasks/assistants/README.md

 Assistant Classes must:

-  1. Implement the `distribute_tasks(task_plan:, taskees:)`
+  1. Implement the `create_tasks(task_plan:, taskees:)`
      singleton method which:
        - Receives as inputs the TaskPlan being assigned and the taskees (targets)
-       - Creates Task objects and assigns them to the taskees based on the task_plan
+       - Builds Task objects and calls yield(task, taskee) to assign them and set the dates
+       - Saves the Tasks
-       - Returns the assigned Tasks
+       - Returns an array containing the Tasks

   2. Implement the `schema` singleton method which:
        - Receives no arguments